🇳🇬

 💡 Pro Tips

-• Ensure employer has approved Expatriate Quota before starting process
+• Ensure your employer has an approved Expatriate Quota BEFORE you apply for the STR visa

 Tourist